kartikayverma56/cs452-mergesort/README.md

 A typical merge sort algorithm requires some extra storage, which is an array, whose size is the same as the original array - the array you want to sort.
 Watch this video to understand why such an extra array is needed: [Algorithms: Merge Sort](https://www.youtube.com/watch?v=KF2j-9iSf4Q&t=372s).

-We define both array *A* and array *B* as as a global array, so that you do not need to pass them as a parameter to your functions.
+We define both array *A* and array *B* as a global array, so that you do not need to pass them as a parameter to your functions.
 Instead, you can just use them in any of your functions.

 ```c
 int cutoff;